habibcilmd-cardiologist/dr-cil/content/en/services/transthoracic-echocardiography/index.md

 {{< /alert >}}

 Transthoracic echocardiography (TTE) is a non-invasive ultrasound imaging method used to evaluate the structure and function of the heart.
 It is one of the most commonly used diagnostic tools in cardiology.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in echocardiographic evaluation.

 ## What is Transthoracic Echocardiography?